Discriminantly separable polynomials and quad-equations: Introduction: An overview on discriminantly separable polynomials

 In a recent paper \cite {Drag3} of one of the authors of the present paper, a new approach to the Kowalevski integration procedure from \cite{Kow} has been suggested.
 It has been based on a new notion introduced therein of {\it the discriminantly separable polynomials}.
-A family of such polynomials has been constructed there as pencil equations from the theory of conics
+In next few lines we briefly give outline of those notions.